ffAudio/PluginGuiMagic/README.md

 generated with Projucer, although it is no different from integrating any other JUCE module.

-To automatically connect parameters to the GUI, use the AudioProcessorValueTreeState in your AudioProcessor.
+The PluginGuiMagic can connect to any juce::AudioProcessorParameter, the AudioProcessorValueTreeState is no longer a requirement.

 To add the GUI, add the foleys_gui_magic as submodule in the Projucer to the project.
 To learn how to integrate the MagicPluginEditor, have a look in the examples folder, the SignalGenerator example is a good starting point.

 Examples
 --------